 The front light was displayed from the railway wharf.
 In 1895, the rear range tower was moved from Moffat’s Wharf to Kilgour Shive’s wharf, and in 1900 it was raised fifteen feet by installing a cribwork block beneath it.
-The color of the range lights were changed from fixed white to fixed red in 1898 so they could be distinguished from the incandescent lights used on the wharves.
+The color of the range lights was changed from fixed white to fixed red in 1898 so they could be distinguished from the incandescent lights used on the wharves.

 By 1917, the original rear tower was replaced by a light on a pole, which had a shed at is base and displayed a triangular, slatted daymark.
 A utilitarian square, steel tower later replaced the square front tower, and Campbellton lost its final historic lighthouse.
-At least visitors to the city today can find clean, inexpensive accommodations in a modern lighthouse.

 Campbellton Range Lights were deactivated in 2013, and the hostel closed after the summer of 2016 because it was running an annual deficit.
 The city had provincial and federal funding to hire students to work at the hostel, but it became harder and harder to find experienced students to staff the hostel who were willing to spend the night with total strangers.